utkarsh-bodake-n26/web-crawler/README.md

     Incase mandatory query param missing or invalid format of url provided
     ```

-# Test cases

-- Unit Test cases have been added for the crawl module to check the functionality at the grass root level.

-### Running of application web server locally
+## Running of application web server locally
 1. Go to base directory of the project and Run ``mvn spring-boot:run`` which will start the application Tomcat web server listening on port 8080.
 2. All API's will be accessible with Base URL `http://localhost:8080/`.
 3. To quick test run: `curl -X GET 'http://localhost:8080/api/v1/crawler?url=http://mkbhd.com/'`

+## Test cases

+- Unit Test cases have been added for the crawl module to check the functionality at the grass root level.
+- Run tests: `mvn test`

 ## Environment Setup
 Install the following: